MrGallo/classroom-examples/future/notes.md

 # Class Repo
 - Groups of 5 will fork the main repo
+    - Students will move around groups over the semester according to need.
 - Students responsible for collaboration on:
     - Content text-book/notes
     - [Coding for Life](#coding-for-life)